Blas Cáceres

-Blas Antonio Cáceres Garay (born 2 August 1990) is a Paraguayan footballer who plays as a midfielder for Sport Recife, on loan from Libertad.
+Blas Antonio Cáceres Garay (born 1 July 1989) is a Paraguayan footballer who plays as a midfielder for Club Nacional.

 Career

 Cáceres started his professional career in his home country, playing for Olimpia.
 He then went on to play for Guaraní and Sol de América.
 In 2014, the midfielder joined General Díaz and helped the team to the second stage of the Copa Sudamericana.
 After his period at General Díaz, Cáceres joined Paraguayan powerhouse Cerro Porteño, being part of the squad that won the 2015 Apertura of the Paraguayan Primera División.

 In 2016, the Paraguayan midfielder joined Vélez Sarsfield in the Argentine Primera División, signing a one and a half year loan, with an option to buy for 80% of his transfer rights.
 Cáceres debuted in Argentina entering the field in a 3–0 victory against Argentinos Juniors, for the third fixture of the 2016 Argentine Primera División.

 On 11 December 2019, Cáceres signed with Club Libertad.